-1. About the BIIAB Level 2 Award for Door Supervisors in the Private Security
+1. About the BIIAB Award for Door Supervisors in the Private Security Industry

-Industry 3
+(Scotland) at SCQF Level 6 3

-2. Objective and Purpose of this Qualification
+2. Objective and Purpose of this Qualification 3

-3. About this Specification
+3. About this Specification 4

 4. BIIAB Customer Service 4

 5. What are Rules of Combination?
 5

-6. BIIAB Level 2 Award for Door Supervisors in the Private Security Industry Rules of
+6. BIIAB Award for Door Supervisors in the Private Security Industry (Scotland) at

-Combination and Structure 6
+SCQF Level 6 Rules of Combination and Structure 6

 7. Grading 8

 8. Age Restriction 8

 9. Entry Requirements 8

-10. Assessment 10
+10. Assessment .
+10

-11. Initial Assessment and Induction 17
+11. Initial Assessment and Induction .
+17

-12. Reasonable Adjustments and Special Considerations 17
+12. Reasonable Adjustments and Special Considerations .
+17

-13. Resources 18
+13. Resources .
+18

-14. Design and Delivery 19
+14. Design and Delivery .
+19

-15. Format of Units 21
+15. Format of Units .
+21

-16. Initial Registration 23
+16. Initial Registration .
+23

-17 .
-Qualification Review and Feedback 24
+17. Qualification Review and Feedback .
+24

-18. Mandatory Units 24
+18. Mandatory Units .
+24

-1. About the BIIAB Level 2 Award for Door Supervisors in the Private Security Industry
+1. About the BIIAB Award for Door Supervisors in the Private Security Industry (Scotland) at SCQF Level 6

-BIIAB Qualifications Limited is regulated to deliver this qualification by Ofqual in England.
-The qualification has a unique Qualification Number (QN) which is shown below.
-Additionally, each unit within the qualification has a regulatory Unit Reference Number (URN).
+BIIAB Qualifications Limited is regulated to deliver this qualification by the Scottish Qualifications Authority (SQA).
+The qualification has a unique code which is shown below.